 - 1 ½ teaspoon baking powder

-- In a large mixing bowl, combine the egg, avocado oil and sugar.
+- In a large mixing bowl, combine the egg, oil, sugar and milk.
 Whisk until combined.

 - Add in the flour and baking powder.

-- Split the batter in half into 2 separate bowls and stir in 1 tablespoon of matcha to one batter, and stir 1 tablespoon of hojicha powder to the other batter.
+- Split the batter in half into 2 separate bowls and stir in 1 heaped teaspoon of matcha to one batter, and stir 1 heaped teaspoon of hojicha powder to the other batter.